Food intolerance symptoms are hard to identify.

 Remember, the symptoms of food intolerance can show up between 30 minutes and five days after you’ve eaten a reactive food.

-A symptoms diary or a hair test may also be useful in indicating food intolerances.
+A symptoms diary may be useful in indicating food intolerances.

 Food intolerance is a complex issue, but with the right guidance and support, it is possible to address food intolerances and enjoy better health.